melkorium/FieryVoid/README.md

 1. Make sure the Docker environment is running (`docker compose up -d`).
 The harness runs inside the php container and reads the local B5CGM database.

+   The examples below use the php container name `fieryvoid-php-1`.
+That name comes from your project folder (Docker Compose derives it from the directory the repo lives in), so if you cloned into a differently-named folder yours will differ — check with `docker ps` and substitute your `*-php-1` name.
+Everything else (DB name/user/password) is read from the standard docker-compose defaults, so no other setup is needed.
+(If your DB differs, you can override with the `FV_DB_HOST/PORT/NAME/USER/PASS` environment variables.)

 2. **Record a baseline while the code is in a known-good state** (e.g. right after a deploy, or on a freshly pulled branch):

    docker exec fieryvoid-php-1 php /usr/src/current/tests/replay/replayHarness.php record